cobwebch/external_import/Documentation/Configuration/Index.rst

   are stored.
 This can be overridden specifically for each table (see Administration below).

+Log storage PID
+  Defines a page where log entries will be stored.
+The default is :code:`0` (root page).

 Force time limit
   Sets a maximum execution time (in seconds) for the manual import processes (i.e. imports launched from the BE